dthain/compilers-fa25/general.md

 3) Make sure your repository is **PRIVATE** not public, then click the green "Create repository from template" button.

 5) Go into your repository settings on the right side of the screen then click on "Collaborators".
-Add `colinthomas-z80`, `David-Simonetti-ND` and `dthain` as contributors, so that we can see and grade your submission.
+Add `dthain` and `XXX` as contributors, so that we can see and grade your submission.

 7) Go back to the repository main page and click the green "code" button then copy the URL under the "SSH" tab.
 The URL should look something like this:
 `git@github.com:YOURNAME/YOURNAME-compiler.git`.
 If you see a yellow box asking you to create public ssh keys, follow the instructions to do so.

 ### Tell Us About the Remote Copy

-1) Use [this form](https://forms.gle/DsLqr4zGxV54L6g48) to give use the URL of your repository.
-(Just do this once for the first assignment.)
+1) Use [this form](https://docs.google.com/forms/d/e/1FAIpQLScfiEL4BDUMSsnTogX7KmjS9FaseEdfpcRLcjx-o_FiLEdU7Q/viewform?usp=dialog) to give use the URL of your repository.
+(Just do this once for the cfirst assignment.)

 ### Make a Local Copy